Investors Want A Chamath Palihapitiya ETF And They Might Get It Soon

 What Happened: Palihapitiya took to Twitter to ask his 730,000 followers if they would like new investment offerings featuring access to all of his investments.

 Palihapitiya’s tweet offered four options in the poll titled “What do you want.”
-The options were
+The options were:

 - "SocialCapital ETF"